From January 18, 2019 to January 18, 2020 I collected news from predatory and criminal acts committed by global systemically important banks (SIBs).

 hexadecimal string, and inserted it within a Ethereum Virtual Machine

 transaction; thus, permanent, incorruptible and accessible for anyone at any time.
 In the same day, I

-manipulated with trading software the chart share price of the bank involved
+manipulated with trading software the bank stock's price action chart

 until rendering it